Peter Snayers: Collaborations

 Snayers' collaborations with Peter Paul Rubens included the never-finished cycle on the Life of Henry IV (1628–30) and the Torre de la Parada series (c.
 1637–1640).
 The Life of Henry series was commissioned from Rubens by Marie de' Medici in February 1622 together with a series of paintings about her own life.
 The two series were intended to decorate the Luxembourg Palace, her new dwellings in Paris that were then under construction.
 Marie de' Medici had been the Queen of France as the second wife of King Henry IV of France, of the House of Bourbon.
-Following the assassination of her husband in 1610, she acted as regent for her son, King Louis XIII of France, until he came of age.
+Following the assassination of her husband in 1610, she acted as regent for her son, King Louis XIII, until he came of age.
 The series on the life of the Queen was finished in 1625 and exhibited in the western gallery of the Luxembourg Palace.
 The series on the life of Henry IV was intended to be displayed in the eastern gallery of the Luxembourg Palace.
 Rubens worked on the Life of Henry IV from 1628 to 1630.
 Of the planned 24 pictures, 16 would depict the key battles in which the king himself had participated.
 Rubens had commenced work on six when the Queen lost her power in 1630 and was forced into exile in 1631.
 With the loss of his buyer, Rubens was forced to stop work.
 Five of the paintings have survived and one is missing.
 The surviving pictures depicted the military feats of the King.
 The upper portion of the paintings showing prospects of battle scenes were completed by Peter Snayers.
 These scenes consist of many painstakingly detailed small figures.
 They contrast with Rubens' contribution in the lower part of the compositions, which consist of significantly larger figures, including King Henry IV on horseback, which fill the foreground.
 The figures by Rubens are rather sketchy and some art historians believe that they are unfinished.
 The landscape specialist Lodewijk de Vadder was probably responsible for the large trees that appear in some of the canvases.
 Despite the contrast between the top half painted by Snayers and the bottom half painted by Rubens, the compositions offer a feeling of unity.